bobz78/processing-sketchs/Final Project/README.txt

-smoke effect creating the course name "MATH ARE CODE" the second mode is just the fluid simulation where you can hold/drage left mouse botton and creat smoke as well as change its color by pressing the right mouse botton.
+smoke effect creating the course name "MATH ARE CODE" the second mode is just the fluid simulation where you can hold/drage left mouse botton and creat smoke as well as change its color by pressing the right mouse botton. you can also higher "N" value and lower "scale" for a higher resolution you can also higher "iter" for more accurate simulation and generaly you can change density and velocity value for different fluid sims.